GrokkingGrok/Project-Asimov/design/src/asimov/flow/TorqTheory.md

 - Sold at 3.6 TokenTorq / RoboTorq / hour, everywhere and always.
 - Defines the exchange basis for energized tokens transforming into physical value
 - TokenTorq (throughput) over time — 1 RoboTorq buys 3.6 TokenTorq of processing; different robots have different hourly throughputs (processing power).
-- I pay for the bot's maximum throughput, regardless of how much I can use productively.
+- I pay for the bot's maximum throughput capacity, regardless of how much I can use productively.

+Example: If I hire a 10 TTP bot for 10 hours, I will pay 36 RT — even if I only get 2 TokenTorq (7.2 RT) of base value out.
+As the robot learns the task, I'll get better returns.

+And this brings us to the mathematical definitions of Torq.

-Definitions of Torq:
+Three definitions of Torq:
 - Torq = TokenTorq_out / TokenTorq_in
 - Torq = RoboTorq_out / RoboTorq_in
 - Torq = Tokens_out / Tokens_in